syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/NuGet-Packages.md

 # NuGet Packages in UWP

 [NuGet](https://www.nuget.org/) can be used to automatically add files and references to your Visual Studio projects.
-You can use the Syncfusion UWP NuGet packages without installing the Essential Studio or UWP platform installation to development with the Syncfusion UWP controls.
+You can use the Syncfusion UWP NuGet packages without installing the Essential Studio® or UWP platform installation to development with the Syncfusion UWP controls.

 From v16.2.0.46 (2018 Volume 2 Service Pack 1) onwards, all the Syncfusion components are available as NuGet packages at [nuget.org](https://www.nuget.org/profiles/SyncfusionInc).